unimelb/pattern-lib/docs/components.md

 ## Notes for specific components:

-- PageFooter
+- PageFooterAlt
-  - Path: `components/footer/PageFooter.vue`
+  - Path: `components/footer/PageFooterAlt.vue`
-  - Notes: PageFooter has an empty div named `<div id="liveagent"/>`.
+  - Notes: PageFooterAlt has an empty div named `<div id="liveagent"/>`.
 This div was added for injecting a chat widget dinamically by Tealium (tag management) managed by christopher (`christopher.mason@unimelb.edu.au`) from Digital Online Channels team.
 This div should not be removed.